JavaTheNutt/web_app_dev_project_backend/README.md

 ### Internal Integration Tests
 These are really more Unit Tests, but in this case, they are only performed on a controller function.
 Controller functions have a one-to-one relationship with routes, so this essentially checks that the internal mechanics of a route works.
 Any global or route-specific middleware will be ignored in these tests.
 All external actors (such as database calls, or Firebase) have been stubbed.
+This section has the lowest overall coverage, since none of the authentication middleware is invoked, and since the Mongoose Model's save call is stubbed, its validators do not get called.

     $ npm run internalIntegration